ilifu/ilifu_user_docs/docs/tech_docs/best_practices.md

 Please take note of the following best practices while using the ILIFU cloud computing services.

-1. The head node must only be used for submitting jobs to SLURM.
+1. The login node must only be used for submitting jobs to SLURM.
 2. Do not store large files in your $HOME directory
 3. The /scratch mount is for data processing only.
 Files must be removed from your /scratch folder once data processing is complete.
 4. Help the SLURM job scheduler by accurately identifying your job's resource requirements.